awsandy/fargate-demo1/README.md

  ℹ️  Created load balancer fgdemo1
  ```

-This next command does a few things
+This next command does a few things:

-performs a local docker build using the Dockerfile you cloned, creates a new ECR registry,
+* Performs a local docker build using the Dockerfile you cloned.
+* Creates a new ECR registry.
-tags and pushes the local docker image into the registry,
+* Tags and pushes the local docker image into the registry.
-Starts new fargate task/tasks behind the load balancer
+* Starts new fargate task/tasks behind the load balancer .

 ```console
 $ fargate service create fgdemo1 --port HTTP:80 --lb fgdemo1 --num 3 --region eu-west-1